theMichaelB/Fableford-Website/hugo/fableford/content/stories/the-happy-place/characters/_index.md

 ---
 title: "Characters"
 description: "A list of all characters in The Happy Place."
+layout: "characters"
 ---

-# Characters
+# Characters of The Happy Place

-Meet the characters from The Happy Place.
+Meet the diverse cast of characters who bring The Happy Place to life